even4void/aliquote/content/post/interaction-terms-in-nonlinear-models.md

 Anova(arrests.glm)
 ```

-The results are shown below:
+The results are shown below (see also figure above, right):

 ```
 Anova Table (Type II tests)